Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Overview of the Literature on the Dimensions of the New Taxonomy

 Most of the Output \textbf{Granularity} (Point~\textbar~Subsequence) choices are \textit{Point} rather than \textit{Subsequence}.
-Even when $AS$ is computed at the window level, it is usually mapped to points — commonly the last \citep{USAD, CTAD}, but sometimes the first \citep{ZhouX2023LAT} or middle point \citep{WangF2023}.
+Even when $AS$ is computed at the window level, it is usually mapped to points — commonly the last \citep{OmniAnomaly, USAD, CTAD}, but sometimes the first \citep{ZhouX2023LAT} or middle point \citep{WangF2023}.
 Point-level $AS$ can also be estimated by averaging overlapping windows \citep{MAD-GAN, TFAD}.
-In contrast, Subsequence methods label entire windows directly \citep{MSCRED, AMSL}.
+In contrast, Subsequence methods label entire windows directly \citep{MSCRED, CAE-M, AMSL}.
+While subsequence granularity treats the entire window as the detection unit, point granularity enables finer temporal resolution, allowing more precise localization of anomalies.
 Although granularity is independent of evaluation, point-level approaches often use point-adjustment to align predictions with segment-level ground truth.
 Moreover, beyond detecting anomalies at the point or subsequence level, some studies also identify the specific metrics where anomalies occur, enabling fine-grained anomaly detection \citep{MFGAD, STVAE}.